Hadrien-lcrx/dc_projects/README.md

 This is a scraper to extract DataCamp courses titles, URLs, technologies and instructors.

 ## Module files
-There are two source files:
+There are two main files:
 * `dc_scraper.py` — the course scraper
 * `dc_writer.py` — the csv writer